 GEORGETOWN ECONOMICS IN THE NEWS

 The Georgetown Center for Economic Research is pleased to announce the inaugural Human Capital and Financial Frictions Conference will be held on April 20-21, 2017.
 The conference, co-sponsored with the McCourt School, Human Capital and Economic Opportunity Global Working Group and the Deutsche Forschungsgemeinschaft, will take place at the Georgetown University McCourt School of Public Policy.
-More information will be forthcoming.
+The conference agenda can be accessed by clicking on the following link.

 The sixth year of the Georgetown Center for Economic Research Distinguished Visitor Series features a number of prominent economists who will spend time in the Department during the 2016-17 academic year.
 This year's Distinguished Visitors include: Jesus Fernandez-Villaverde (UPenn), Douglas Gale (NYU) and Whitney Newey (MIT).
 For more information, please click here.